by John Greenewald, Jr.

 This gave me the ammunition I needed to fire off another FOIA request to the FBI for that analysis referenced, along with anything else they may have.
 It took months, and sadly, I did not get the files for my 2018 appearance at the Mile High Mystery Conference.

 But they finally have arrived.

 The FBI does have a Bigfoot file.
 Sadly, however, the test results referenced in the 1975 Washington Atlas have yet to be discovered, and the FBI claims to have misplaced them or found no reference to them.

 What is interesting, however, is the fact that they did take in hair samples from another organization, though the results of those specimens showed they were simply part of the “deer family.”

 Despite the let down of not finding the results for the analysis that the Washington Atlas mentioned, which concluded, “no such hair exists on any human or presently-known animal,” it did illustrate how the FBI entertained the idea of testing on Bigfoot hair.
 The question was, were those results accurate?
 Did the “deer family” analysis conclude a specific species of deer, or did the FBI find similarities, and just think, “close enough!”

-It should be noted that this analysis as well was not included in this release, but the FBI told me there may be additional records, which I have requested.
-This may, or may not, turn up more documents — but until then — I offer the FBI documents that have been released to date.
+It should be noted that this analysis as well was not included in this release, but the FBI told me there may be additional records, which I had requested.
+Their response to that, was that I was given everything.
+So, according to the FBI, the below is the entire file.

 FBI Files: Bigfoot & Sasquatch [24 Pages, 14.3MB]